 Costing RDM is a complex issue as there are many variables to be considered.
 You should decide which resources you will need during the bidding process, and include costs in your data management plan or grant bid as appropriate.

 The following questions are designed to help you think about where costs for RDM might arise.
-For further advice on how to cost these elements, contact the Library Services Research Support Team.
+For further advice on how to cost these elements, please contact the Library Services Research Support Team.

 Make sure you are aware from the outset of your funder’s demands and the costs of meeting those demands.